 where q is the overall intensity of misreporting (if 0<q<1 the observed process Yt would be underreported while if q>1 the observed process Yt would be overreported) and ω can be interpreted as the overall frequency of misreporting (proportion of misreported observations).
 To model consistently the spread of the disease, the expectation of the innovations ϵt is linked to a simplified version of the well-known compartimental Susceptible-Infected-Recovered (SIR) model.
 At any time t∈R there are three kinds of individuals: Healthy individuals susceptible to be infected (St), infected individuals who are transmitting the disease at a certain speed (It) and individuals who have suffered the disease, recovered and cannot be infected again (Rt).
 As shown in [17], the number of affected individuals at time t, At=It+Rt can be approximated by

-At=Mβ0,β1,β2,tA0ektMβ0,β1,β2,t+A0ekt-1, (3)
+At=M*β0,β1,β2,tA0ektM*β0,β1,β2,t+A0ekt-1, (3)

-where Mβ0,β1,β2,t=β0+β1⋅C1t+β2⋅C2t, being C1t and C2t dummy variables indicating if time t corresponds to a period where a mandatory confinment was implemented by the government and if the number of people with at least one dose of a Covid-19 vaccine in Spain was over 50% respectively.
+where M*β0,β1,β2,t=β0+β1⋅C1t+β2⋅C2t, being C1t and C2t dummy variables indicating if time t corresponds to a period where a mandatory confinment was implemented by the government and if the number of people with at least one dose of a Covid-19 vaccine in Spain was over 50% respectively.
 At any time t the condition St+It+Rt=N is fulfilled.
 The expression (3) allow us to incorporate the behavior of the epidemics in a realistic way, defining μϵt=At-At-1, the new affected cases produced at time t.

 The Bayesian Synthetic Likelihood (BSL) simulations are based on the described model and the chosen summary statistics are the mean, standard deviation and the three first coefficients of autocorrelation of the observed process.
 Parameter estimation was carried out by means of the BSL [22,23] package for R [12].
 Taking into account the posterior distribution of the estimated parameters, the most likely unobserved process is reconstructed, resulting in a probability distribution at each time point.
 The prior of each parameter is set to be uniform on the corresponding feasible region of the parameter space and zero elsewhere.